 In fact the 94th had eight aircraft with category A damage (repairable within 36 hours) and three category AC (repairable in over 36 hours).
 Some of these were hit by Flak or other causes while four were damaged by “fighter alone” and two by “fighter and other.”
 Two of the "Cadillac" bombers landed on strips in the Normandy beach head with their crews safe.
 The Mustang “probable” may have been that claimed by Uffz.
 Ohmert (again flying white 1) in the area Valence–Grenoble–Lyon: he noted it as “Acknowledged (eyewitnesses).
 1 point” but there is no surviving victory credit.
 The 357th FG did however record one of its aircraft as damaged “Cat.
 AC.”

 Led by their Deputy CO, Lt.
-Col. Thomas L. Hayes, 55 P-51s of the 357th FG had taken off from Leiston at 06.35 hrs., making rendezvous with the bombers south east of Vichy at 08.20.
+Col. Thomas L. Hayes, 55 P-51s of the 357th FG had taken off from Leiston at 06.35 hrs. and made rendezvous with the bombers south east of Vichy at 08.20.
 The last Wing of bombers was late over the target (at 09.30) and the 364th FS stayed behind to cover them.
 They were attacked by an estimated 10 Bf 109s and engaged in combats from 5,000 ft down to the deck.

 Lieutnant Colonel Hayes: